 When it comes to urban survival, putting together a well considered GHB is probably tied with carrying an Everyday Carry kit as perhaps the most essential preparedness activity you can carry out ahead of time if disaster strikes unexpectedly and you’re away from home.

-- An unassuming, practical and comfortable backpack/daypack
+- An unassuming, practical, and comfortable backpack/daypack (this is our choice)

 - Bottled drinking water and a water bottle with built-in filter